michalsn/codeigniter4-uuid/README.md

 # CodeIgniter 4 UUID [![](https://github.com/michalsn/codeigniter4-uuid/workflows/PHP%20Tests/badge.svg)](https://github.com/michalsn/codeigniter4-uuid/actions?query=workflow%3A%22PHP+Tests%22)

 This package make it easy to work with UUIDs in Codeigniter 4.
-It provide three classes to make that possible: `Uuid`, `UuidModel` and `UuidEntity`.
-This implementation is tighly coupled with `Ramsey\Uuid`.
+It provide four classes to make that possible: `Uuid`, `UuidModel`, `UuidEntity` and `UuidCast`.
+This implementation is tighly coupled with [Ramsey\Uuid](https://github.com/ramsey/uuid).

-**NOTE: This package is still in the early stage of development.
-Things may change!**

 ## Installation via composer